 Any vehicle that has components marked or labeled cannot be used for the Vehicle Inspection test.
+All of the tests include an engine start, and an in-cab inspection.
+The incab inspection includes the air brake check if equipped.

 11.1 All Vehicles